-U.S. Carbon Emissions Are Up Despite Drop In Coal Plants
+US Carbon Emissions Are Up Despite Drop In Coal Plants

 — The Daily Beast (@thedailybeast) January 8, 2019

-The increase in carbon output will likely have dire consequences for the planet at-large.
+The increase in carbon output will likely have dire consequences for the planet at large.

 Carbon dioxide is a naturally occurring greenhouse gas that helps regulate the planet’s temperatures.
 Greenhouse gases, like carbon dioxide, absorb and reflect the sun’s energy, allowing the heat from the sun to enter and trapping some of it inside the atmosphere rather than bouncing off the planet and going back into outer space, according to an article by Sciencing.

-But balance is keep to the equation.
+But balance is kept to the equation.
 Too little carbon in the atmosphere results in a colder planet.
-Too much, and the opposite happens — more of the Sun’s cosmic rays enter the atmosphere, but cannot escape back out into space, creating a hotter planet as a result.
+Too much, and the opposite happens — more of the sun’s cosmic rays enter the atmosphere, but cannot escape back out into space, creating a hotter planet as a result.
 Unnatural increases in carbon dioxide output, therefore, can lead to global warming, and thus climate change.

 To use an analogy to better understand the concept, imagine your car on a warm summer day.
 Even though the temperatures outside your car are comfortable, the temperatures inside your car might be unbearable.
-That’s because heat is being trapped inside your vehicle, but cannot escape.
-An increase in greenhouse gases across the planet behave in much the same way.
+That’s because heat is being trapped inside your vehicle but cannot escape.
+An increase in greenhouse gases across the planet behaves in much the same way.

 The increases in carbon dioxide output are the second largest over the past two decades, further reporting from CNBC on the subject revealed.